Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 I'm here to narrate you a story about performance.
 Recently, I was in the same room as some Memory Pressure and some Lock Contention.
 It took me a while to recognize them.
 Legend says it only happens in obscure, low-level systems, but I'm here to refute the legend.
 While exploring, I had the pleasure of fixing a funny bug in a higher-order stream: lucky us, to top it all off, we even have a sweet treat!
 This story is also a pretext to introduce you to Data-oriented Design, and to show how it improved execution time by 98.7% and throughput by 7718.5%.
 I believe we have all the ingredients for a juicy story.
-Let's cook, and <em lang="fr">bon appétit !</em>
+Let's cook, and <em lang="fr">bon appétit!</em>

 ## On a Beautiful Morning…